kohactive/blog/source/2016-03-11-marketing-your-startup.html.markdown

 ### Periscope and Snapchat
 We don’t recommend startups use these unless they seamlessly mesh with the company and its operations--without a dedicated marketing team, creating this content consistently can be difficult.

 The most important thing to consider with any social media as part of your marketing plan is only taking on as much as you can effectively manage.
 If you cannot keep up on Twitter, it likely makes sense to claim the handle, park it with one tweet driving users to your website.
+[Learn how to organically grow your social media following here](https://www.kohactive.com/blog/learning-from-your-customers-or-future-customers/).

 These are the initial things your company needs to do in order to set your startup brand up for success.
-In our next _Marketing Your Startup_ post, we’ll cover customer research.
+In our next _Marketing Your Startup_ post, we’ll cover [customer research](https://www.kohactive.com/blog/learning-from-your-customers-or-future-customers/).